-Jami-Lyn Fehr Hall, a Belmont graduate of the Class of 2018, opened her own store this summer called MODISTE.
+Jami-Lyn Fehr, a Belmont graduate of the Class of 2018, opened her own store this summer called MODISTE.

-“MODISTE is filled with emerging and luxury designers, most of which are unavailable anywhere else in Nashville,” said Hall.
+“MODISTE is filled with emerging and luxury designers, most of which are unavailable anywhere else in Nashville,” said Fehr.

 Not only are MODISTE’s clothes fashionable, they are ethically made as well.